-A bone fracture is a complete break or an incomplete cracking of a bone.
+A bone fracture is either a complete break or an incomplete cracking of a bone.
 Fractures happen when the bone is subjected to a force that is too strong for the bone to withstand.
 If the bone is already weakened, it does not take much force to cause a fracture.
-For example, bones can be weakened by osteoporosis (loss of bone mass), arthritis or cancer.
-In older people, a large proportion of fractures are linked with falls .
+For example, bones can be weakened by osteoporosis (loss of bone mass), arthritis, or cancer.
+In older people, one in five falls causes a serious injury such as fractures or a head injury.
 Fractures in older people may lead to:

 - Moving into long-term care